dsi-clinic/chicago-str-housing/docs/CLUSTERING_PIPELINE.md

 After spatial interpolation, any remaining tracts with missing clustering variables are removed:

-1. **Complete Case Analysis**: Require all 11 clustering variables to be non-missing
+1. **Complete Case Analysis**: Require all clustering variables to be non-missing
 2. **Documentation**: Log which variables had missing data and how many tracts are affected
-3. **Final Count**: 862 tracts with complete data (full Chicago coverage minus filtered O'Hare tracts)
+3. **Final Count**: All tracts with complete data (full Chicago coverage minus filtered O'Hare tracts)

 ### Clustering Variables

-The final dataset includes 11 standardized variables for clustering:
+The final dataset includes standardized variables for clustering.
+The pipeline defines the following variables (only those present in the data are used):

 #### Demographics (3 variables)
 - `census_median_income` - Economic status